rehierl/node-tree-outliner/3-4-0-design-5.md

 active node, nor does it force a section's parent container to be an inactive node (e.g. type-1 sectioning node).
-Put differently, whether a parent container is active or inactive only depends on the node's own definition, not on the requirement that an inner section's default scope has to end with it.
+Put differently, whether a parent container is active or inactive only depends on the node's own definition, not on the requirement that a section's default scope has to end with it.

 **CLARIFICATION**
 The default scopes of multiple sections may end with the same parent container.

 Obviously, a parent container may have multiple type-2 sectioning nodes as its child nodes.
 Because of that, such a parent container marks the end of the default scopes of all of those sections.

 Consequently, there is a 1:M relationship (not 1:1) between the set of parent containers and the set of sections (or sectioning nodes).